Your guide to shopping for beautiful little cheongsams (AKA qipaos!) and Mandarin collar shirts for kids in Singapore.

 Where to buy Chinese New Year outfits for kids in Singapore

 We’re not gonna lie: we’re frequent visitors to Le Petit Society‘s Downtown Gallery store (and it’s fair to say we also indulge in the odd online delivery straight to HoneyKids HQ).
-So we’re super excited for the new matchy-matchy CNY collection.
-Cherry blossoms, Chinese knots, dragons, cranes, rainbows, lion dance and sparrow prints are all available for pre-order right now.
+So we’re super excited about the new matchy-matchy CNY collection.
+Chinese motifs, florals, oranges, and lion dance prints are all available for pre-order right now.

 We absolutely adore local label Sea Apple for the lovely illustrations that feature on its tees and onesies for little peeps, and dresses that we always wish came in our size (some do!).
 Tasty and tropical, these are some of the sharpest Mandarin collar shirts we’ve seen for little guys.
 Plus, check out the tiny rompers, pretty cheongsams and flutter sleeves.

 7. YeoMama Batik